 Your universe is a field, a three dimensional matrix, made up of these resonances.
 They line up and resonate together, each adding strength to the whole matrix.
-This is the Higgs field.
+Think of a Higgs field, analogous to iron fillings in a magnetic field.
 The resonance of the planck unit is the only "force" there is.
-When the planck units come too close together, they merge, they grab each other, and we have mass.
+When the planck units come too close together, they merge, they grab each other, and we have a particle.
 The energy that once held together part of the matrix is now in use to hold the mass together.
 When the matrix snaps and makes up a mass, there is not as much matrix left locally, and whatever is there has to stretch to connect up and keep everything in balance.
 This stretching is what we call gravity.
 The presence of mass in an area of the matrix makes the matrix thin and stretched.
 A mass tends to move from where the matrix is thick to where it is thin.
 For instance, when a ball is thrown into the air, the matrix is thinner "below" the ball than it is "above" it, so the ball "falls" toward the earth.
 This thinness makes galaxies move toward each other.
-As you can see, there is indeed only one "force" in your universe, it is the strength of the plank resonance, manifested in different ways.
+As you can see, there is indeed only one "force" in your universe, the strength of the plank resonance manifested in different ways.
 What we call "mass" is an assembly of planck units which have left the matrix and vibrate together to make up the particle.
 A particle holds itself together with entanglement, analogous to the entanglement that can take place between particles.
 There are, however, a number of ephemeral resonances and particles within a mass resulting from these entanglements.
 It takes a lot of resonances to make up mass.
 So we get Mr. Einstein’s relationship of mass and energy.
 Resonances flying apart in a particle accelerator are unstable resonances emerging from the smash up.
-Quantum mechanics gives descriptions of the way the planck units which make up mass interact with each other.
+There may be many occasional Higgs particles produced at various energy levels.
+Quantum mechanics gives descriptions of the way the planck units which make up particles interact with each other.

-An interesting thing about the matrix is that it jiggles.
 This is the way it works.
 When a massive object moves through the matrix, it condenses the matrix before it, and lets the matrix go back in place after it moves through.
 No energy is lost or gained; there is no "friction."
-Strangely, there is no time dimension in stretching of the matrix, but there is a time dimension in the movement of a particle through the matrix.
+Strangely, there is no time dimension in the stretching of the matrix, but there is a time dimension in the movement of a particle through the matrix.
 This is the key to understanding the "spooky action at a distance."
-This spookiness has to be real in order to have quantum jumping, collapse of the wave, and the entanglement of particles.
+This spookiness has to be real in order to have quantum jumping, collapse of the wave, and entanglement of particles.
 When a mass accelerates through the matrix, it gains mass, it builds up and collects plank units.
 The stretching of the matrix in any area is felt instantly throughout the matrix.
 There is no time dimension there.
 A hint of this has been around for a long time.
-The constant changes in the matrix cause it to jiggle.
-This might be shown with proper experimentation.

-Observing a particle may indicate which state exists at the moment of observation.
+Observing a particle may indicate its state at the moment of observation.
 There is no need for universes ad infinitum here.
 Entangled particles are in lock step at all times.
 But if you change the state of one particle, its mate will also change, no matter the distance apart, and with no time delay.
-Particles can appear to be in two or more places at a time.
-A particle can disappear in one place and appear in another place with no elapse of time.
+A particle can appear to be in two or more places at a time.
+It can disappear in one place and appear in another place with no elapse of time.
 A particle can move back and forth between different places instantly, and you then have two or more virtual particles.
 Spooky, but real, and confirmed by experiment.

 When resonances cling together to form a particle, the matrix stretches, and gravity is produced.
-Time is also produced, as it takes time for particles to pass through the matrix.
+Time is also produced, as it takes time for particles as well as electromagnetic waves to pass through the matrix.

-Mernyth, you ask where all this comes from.
+Mernyth added, “You may ask where all this comes from.
 Why is there something rather than nothing.
 Whence come the basic planck units.
 The answer is, from membranes.
 There is no need in your universe for many membranes, or membranes ad infinitum.
-Just two membranes, that’s all you need in your universe, a father universe and a daughter universe.
-Here’s how it works in your universe, Mernyth.
+Just two membranes, that’s all you need in your universe, a senior universe and it counterpart.
+Here’s how it works.

 There is a senior membrane, a universe extending we know not how far.
 Black holes form in the membrane.
-But the other side of a black hole is always a white hole, with a worm hole between them.
-That’s lots of holes, but that’s how many we need to make your universe.
-Over some thirteen billion years ago, perhaps much more, this senior membrane banged against our membrane.
+But the other side of a black hole is a white hole, with a worm hole between them.
+That’s lots of holes, but that’s how many if takes to make up your universe.
+Over some thirteen billion years ago, and much more, this senior membrane banged against our membrane.
 In locations where there was a black hole in the senior universe, the black hole blew away the material.
 Behind every black hole, there is a white hole as Mr. Einstein said.
 What we see as a super-massive black hole in our universe is actually a white hole.
 Things can come out, but nothing can enter.
 It is "white" because in the immediate vicinity of the event horizon, prodigious amounts of energy is being produced.
-Baryogenesis occurs in the vicinity of the white hole.
-This could be falsified if material is seen actually entering the “hole.”
+Genesis occurs in the vicinity of the white hole.
+This would be shown as false if material were actually seen entering the “hole.”

 So now you have your universe.
 More than fourteen billion light years ago a big bang occurred.
 The senior membrane banged into us, although we were not there to see it.
 It did not bang in one place out of nothing.
 It banged all over the place.
 It produced the beginnings of many galaxies.
 At first there were resonances of planck length.
 These quickly grabbed each other to produce quarks, then neutrons, hydrogen, some helium, and stars.
 Prodigious amounts of radiant energy roar out with each step.
 The resonances are more than simple vibrating strings.
 The planck resonance has within it the nodes for the multiple constants required in making our universe, analogous to the RNA in a cell.

-The first white holes blew off the new matter far into space in jets, but with much more stuff forming a central bulge, which over time spins out its material into a spiral disk around the great white father.
+The first white holes blew off the new matter far into space in jets, but with more stuff forming a central bulge, which over time spins out its material into a spiral disk around the great white father.
 Stars around the white hole are regularly kicked out.
 The big bang banged everywhere, and what we see from the far reaches of the universe is what we looked like more than thirteen billion years ago.
 The cosmic background radiation supports this view.
 If you want to know what distant space looks like now, look around you.
-A long time ago, there were discrete fuzzy proto-galaxies, rather than a fog gathering into galaxies.
+A long time ago, there were discrete fuzzy proto-galaxies.
 Then more and more spiral galaxies.
 Spirals merge to form ellipticals over time.
 Density waves radiating out from the white hole aided the rapid development of stars.
 When galaxies merge, they kick out many stars into the inter-galaxy space.
-Many or these stars may have habitable zones where the planets form.
+Many of these stars may have habitable zones where the planets form.
 There may be many more habitable zones in the universe than we have ever thought.

 Is there an edge to the universe, and is there space outside it?
-Yes, perhaps there is another brane waiting to be activated, or many branes.
-It is useless to speculate as to what is out there.
+Yes, there could be another brane waiting to be activated, or many branes.
+It is useless to speculate as to what is out there.”